Spherical subcategories in representation theory: Introduction

-We study two techniques --- \emph{insertion} and \emph{tacking} --- to modify an algebra in such a way that spherical objects become spherelike, i.e.\ lose the Calabi--Yau property.
+We study two techniques --- \emph{insertion} and \emph{tacking} --- to modify an algebra in such a way that spherical objects lose the Calabi--Yau property, i.e.\ only become properly spherelike.
 In both constructions, we extend the quiver of an algebra $\Lambda$ by a quiver $\Gamma$, yielding an algebra $\Lambda'$ and an embedding $\Db(\Lambda)\into\Db(\Lambda')$.
 Moreover, the emerging recollements are similar to blowing-up of varieties in the geometric situation \cite{HKP}; see \hyref{Remark}{rem:algebraic-blowup}.